 What is a Checkbox?

-Having two toggle states differentiates Checkboxes from standard buttons because now you can have the box behave differently when activated, depending on the current toggle state of the checkbox.
-In Quorum this is accomplished by calling the activation Behavior’s Run action when toggled on and the Behavior’s Dispose action when toggled off.
-For more information on these two actions they are a topic in the Behavior tutorial.
+Having two toggle states differentiates Checkboxes from standard Buttons because now you can have the box behave differently when activated, depending on the current toggle state of the Checkbox.
+In Quorum, this is accomplished by calling the activation Behavior's Run action when toggled on and the Behavior's Dispose action when toggled off.
+For more information on these two actions, refer back to the Behavior tutorial.

-For this tutorial we will add a Checkbox to our game and set a behavior for it as we start to activate it.
+For this tutorial, we will add a Checkbox to our game and set a Behavior for it to use as we start to activate it.
 To start, create a new Game application.

 Making a Checkbox

 In order to use Checkboxes, we must use the Checkbox Library with the following use statement:

 Since we want the Checkbox to be usable as soon as the game begins, most of our code will be in the CreateGame action.
 To make the Checkbox, we simply declare it, give it a name, and position it.
 The name for a Checkbox is similar to the name of a Button, in that the text displayed by the Checkbox will be the same as the name.
 We will also change the font size to make the Button bigger, since the box will scale with the font size.
 Don't forget to add the box to the game, and we will also put focus on the Checkbox so that it is accessible and we can use the Space Key to activate it.